kevinrenskers/mixedcase.nl/content/articles/2011-04-05-search-perfect-python-ide-django.md

 And last but not least, I've never been able to get any form of Django debugging or breakpoints to work.
 Python scripts, yes, but not a Django project.

 ## Komodo
 The first replacement I tried was [Komodo IDE 6](http://www.activestate.com/komodo-ide), a commercial product from ActiveState.
-At $295 it's quite expensive, so it has to be a *lot* better then Netbeans.
+At $295 it's quite expensive, so it has to be a *lot* better than Netbeans.

 Their feature list made me very hopeful: support for debugging, HTML5, Django and all major version control systems was all listed.
 Add to that a database browser and my whishlist is almost completely fulfilled.

 Sadly though, autocompletion doesn't work properly.
 I've tried the same example as with Netbeans, and it could not figure out what methods were available.
 My guess is this is because of another big problem: no support for virtualenv, so how could it know what `django.db.models` is?

 Lastly, their advertised Django support seems limited to syntax highlighting of the template language.
-Based on the lack of virtualenv support alone, I've not bothered to test Komodo for more then an hour or so.
+Based on the lack of virtualenv support alone, I've not bothered to test Komodo for more than an hour or so.

 ## PyCharm
 [PyCharm](http://www.jetbrains.com/pycharm/) is a relatively new IDE made by JetBrains.
 It's also a commercial product, but at 88 euros (about $125) a lot more affordable.
 Well, at least the personal license is, as the commercial one for companies is 176 euros, or about $250.
 However, they also have a free license for open-source projects.